 Create a law firm business plan

-There is a reason why every single book on business tells you to start with a business plan: You outline your goals, realistic projections for revenue and expenses, overhead, market and marketing strategies, and more.
+With a business plan, you outline your goals, realistic projections for revenue and expenses, overhead, market and marketing strategies, and more.
 The plan serves as a loose map to success, one that you are free to deviate from, but which will likely redirect you back to the course time and again whenever those “issues” threaten to derail you.

-Take the time to budget all of those boring expenses.
-If you aren’t a tech-savvy nerd with a love of marketing (me!), you’ll probably need to add in a budget for a law firm website, and possibly for ongoing advertising on Google and social media, or any other marketing you think will pay off.
+You’ll probably need to add in a budget for a law firm website, and budgets for ongoing advertising on Google and social media, or any other marketing you think will pay off.
 And don’t forget budgeting for support staff!
-Answering your own phone every 15 minutes, while trying to focus on legal pleadings, really is a special place in productivity hell.

 Decide how you’re going to market your business

-Three things every successful marketing campaign needs though are:
+Three things every successful law firm marketing campaign needs though are:

-- The guts to waste money.
+- Willingness to experiment.
 It hurts to lose money on a marketing experiment, but if everything in marketing was a certainty, the three or four firms with the largest budgets would win every single time.
 Not every ad is going to resonate, not every social campaign is going to lead to lucrative cases, but if you have the guts to throw a couple hundred bucks at an experiment to gather data, you will identify a few winners that you can scale.

-- Money itself.
+- Investment.
 There are a ton of great strategies for building an online marketing presence that involves unpaid channels: Maps listings and search engine optimization are the two most effective.
-But both of these take years to build a strong, authoritative presence that consistently brings in the right kind of web traffic that turns into paying clientele.
-In the meantime, you still need clients.
-That may require you to spend a significant amount of money on advertising.
-It can be scary, but again, if you have proper tracking, you will know that the $300 you spent on Google ads yesterday, led to three cases that can be forecasted to $3000 in revenue.
+But it takes years to build an authoritative presence that way.
+In the meantime, you still need clients, and that requires paid marketing.

 Determine where you will work

-Many people question how the practice of law will change due to the pandemic—I’m not sure about lawyers and their ability to change.
+Many people questioned how the practice of law would change due to the pandemic.
+I’m not sure about lawyers and their ability to change.
 But I will say that clients have changed already.
-Someday, when we are done moving, I will get that office back.
-I won’t need it—my firm is growing exponentially with remote practice and support staff literally spanning the globe — but it’s great to have that space for my comfort, even if clients don’t so much demand it anymore.
+Remote work is the norm, and clients want to connect remotely.

 Make sure you get malpractice insurance

-Here’s the thing about that insurance coverage: Even if your state does not require it, you know that it is a good idea for yourself.
+Even if your state does not require it, malpractice insurance is a good idea.
 The insurance policy will provide you with an attorney and some financial backing if crap hits the fan.

 If you are new to practicing solo, shop around and check with your local bar.
-Many policies will have extremely discounted rates for first and second-year solo attorneys since you don’t have the ghosts of old cases following you.
+Many policies will have extremely discounted rates for first and second-year solo attorneys.
 Sometimes, state and local bars will have discount programs as well for young lawyers.

 Starting any new business is going to mean ebbs and flows of the cash flow.
 You might have one week where you bring in $13,000 in new business, followed by three or four weeks where you bring in zero dollars.

-Are you going to go with a branded name?
-Maybe something in Latin?
-Or perhaps you want your name on the door.
 Whatever you pick, make it memorable so that people searching for your business online can actually find you.
-(Sorry Smith and Anderson, LLP.)
-Note: Be sure to check ethics rules around trade names for law firms in your jurisdiction
+Note: Be sure to check ethics rules around trade names for law firms in your jurisdiction.

-You’ll probably need to register your business with your local government, so that they can extract business license fees from you.
-You’ll want to register for federal and state tax IDs, which really only takes a few minutes online these days.
+You’ll probably need to register your business with your local government, and register for federal and state tax IDs, which really only takes a few minutes online these days.

 If reading this article already has your head swimming, that’s perfectly normal.
 Take a deep breath, maybe take a few days, and then ask yourself again whether you should become a solo attorney.

 For me, no job has ever been as exciting as my career as an attorney.
-I really feel that the most happiness I have ever gained professionally has come from being a lawyerprenuer.
-Every night, I’m thinking of new marketing strategies, new technology I can plug in to make my practice more efficient, new verticals or products I can launch, etc.
+I really feel that the most happiness I have ever gained professionally has come from being a lawyer-prenuer.

-It’ll take planning, it’ll take a budget, it’ll take more time than you ever expected to deal with all of the business, marketing, lawyering, and technological barriers that get in your way, but at the end of each day, you’ll know that all of the work you put in was towards building a business that is uniquely you.
+It’ll take planning, a budget, and more time than you ever expected to deal with the business side of things, but at the end of each day, you’ll know that all of the work you put in was towards building a business that is uniquely you.
 It’s hard to make it, but it’s absolutely worth it.

 Categorized in: Business